'A long two days': Major storm pummels Northeast with snow - WTMJ

 In a school year when many students are already learning from home, in-person classes were canceled in many places.

-“I’d like to think there is still some virtual learning going on, with a little bit of time for sledding along the way,” quipped Lamont, a Democrat.
+“I’d like to think there is still some virtual learning going on, with a little bit of time for sledding along the way,” Lamont quipped.

 New York City mom Alyssa Burnham was happy for her son to have “a break from his regular routine.”